gamemann/The-DPDK-Common/README.md

 * [Examples/Tests](https://github.com/gamemann/The-DPDK-Examples) - A repository I'm using to store examples and tests of the DPDK while I learn it.

 ## Functions
 Including the `src/dpdk_common.h` header in a source or another header file will additionally include general header files from the DPDK.
-With that said, it will allow you to use the following functions which are a part of the DPDK common project.
+With that said, it will allow you to use the following functions which are a part of the DPDK Common project.

 ```C
 /**